 Actual Knowledge: Notice of Sexual Harassment to the Title IX Coordinator or an Official with Authority (defined below) to institute corrective measures.

 Complainant: An individual who is alleged to be the victim of conduct that could constitute Sexual Harassment.

 Consent: Consent is defined here as conscious, relevantly informed, and fully voluntary agreement to, or permission for, an act.

-Education Program or Activity: Locations, events, or circumstances over which the college exercised substantial control over both the Respondent and the context in which Sexual Harassment occurs; includes any building owned or controlled by a student organization that is officially recognized by the college.
+Education program or activity: Locations, events, or circumstances over which the college exercises substantial control over both the Respondent and the context in which Sexual Harassment occurs; includes any building owned or controlled by a student organization that is officially recognized by the college.

 Formal Complaint: A document filed by a Complainant or signed by the Title IX Coordinator alleging Sexual Harassment against a Respondent, requesting that the school investigate the allegation of Sexual Harassment.